toptal/granite/docs/tutorial.md

 ## Policies

-The generated code says `allow_if { false }` and we need to restrict it to logged users.
-Let's replace this line to restrict the action only for logged users:
+The generated code says `allow_if { false }` and we need to restrict it to logged in users.
+Let's replace this line to restrict the action only for logged in users:

 ```ruby
 # apq/actions/ba/book/create.rb